By

 Rest assured, there are steps you can take to pinpoint the issue.
 Sometimes it's an issue isolated within your home network, while other times it’s a widespread outage or planned maintenance conducted by your internet service provider.

-How to check if your internet is down
+How to check if your internet is down in Singapore

 If you can’t access the internet, you might be experiencing a broadband outage.